Darian-Lee-YTKA/mice_neuron_data_ml/README.md

 <sup><sup>*</sup> Average testing accuracy in kfolds was 56% (23% higher than random chance)</sup>

-# Introduction:
+# Section 1: Introduction:

 The ultimate goal of this project is to use neural data recorded at the time at which a mouse is shown visual stimuli to predict if they later answered a question about the stimuli (whether or not the contrast was higher on the left or right side) correctly.
 Because we only have brain data for the time at which the mouse was perceiving the stimuli rather than answering or receiving feedback, my approach to this problem was to try to build a model that looks at the neuron data and tried to predict what the mouse is perceiving (whether it is seeing the left contrast as greater than the right, or right greater than the left, or equal).
 I plan to train my model only on instances where the mouse answered correctly to ensure that the experimental conditions are consistent with what the mouse was perceiving.
 Once my model is good at using the neural data to predict what the mouse saw, I will feed the test set into it and compare my model's output for what the mouse perceived to the actual trial condition.
 If my model output for what the mouse perceived does not match the actual trial conditions, I will predict that the mouse got it wrong.
 If they do match, I will predict that the mouse got it right.
 (Note: there are a few possible issues with the underlying assumptions of this approach that will be discussed in the 'discussion' section.)
 In the following report, I will go over my exploratory analysis and feature extraction, data integration, the training and testing of the helper model for predicting the experimental condition based on the mouse's neuron data, and the results of the final model which uses the output of the helper model to determine if the mouse answered correctly or incorrectly.

-# Section 2 Exploratory analysis:
+# Section 2: Exploratory analysis:

 ## Graphing average neurons across trial conditions: